Clock synchronization

-Clock synchronization is a topic in computer science and engineering that aims to coordinate otherwise independent clocks.
-Even when initially set accurately, real clocks will differ after some amount of time due to clock drift, caused by clocks counting time at slightly different rates.
+In computer science and electrical engineering, clock synchronization is a technique for coordinating multiple independent electronic clock signals.
+All clocks are susceptible to deviation in their timing from a reference clock, a phenomenon called clock drift.
+Even when clocks are initially set to the same time, the effect of clock drift causes individual clocks to count time at slightly different rates, with the difference accumulating over time.
 There are several problems that occur as a result of clock rate differences and several solutions, some being more acceptable than others in certain contexts.

 Terminology

 In serial communication, clock synchronization can refer to clock recovery, which achieves frequency synchronization, as opposed to full phase synchronization.
 Such clock synchronization is used in synchronization in telecommunications and automatic baud rate detection.

 Plesiochronous or isochronous operation refers to a system with frequency synchronization and loose constraints on phase synchronization.
-Synchronous operation implies a tighter synchronization based on time perhaps in addition to frequency.
+Synchronous operation implies a tighter synchronization.

 Problems

-As a result of the difficulties managing time at smaller scales, there are problems associated with clock skew that take on more complexity in distributed computing in which several computers will need to realize the same global time.
+As a result of the difficulties managing time at smaller scales, there are problems associated with clock skew that take on more complexity in distributed computing systems where multiple physically separated computers need to realize the same global time.
 For instance, in Unix systems, the make command is used to compile new or modified code and seeks to avoid recompiling unchanged code.
 The make command uses the clock of the machine it runs on to determine which source files need to be recompiled.
 If the sources reside on a separate file server and the two machines have unsynchronized clocks, the make program might not produce the correct results.

 Synchronization is required for accurate reproduction of streaming media.
 Clock synchronization is a significant component of audio over Ethernet systems.

 Solutions

 In a system with a central server, the synchronization solution is trivial; the server will dictate the system time.
 Cristian's algorithm and the Berkeley algorithm are potential solutions to the clock synchronization problem in this environment.

 In distributed computing, the problem takes on more complexity because a global time is not easily known.
 The most used clock synchronization solution on the Internet is the Network Time Protocol (NTP), which is a layered client-server architecture based on User Datagram Protocol (UDP) message passing.
 Lamport timestamps and vector clocks are concepts of the logical clock in distributed computing.

-In a wireless network, the problem becomes even more challenging due to the possibility of collision of the synchronization packets on the wireless medium and the higher drift rate of clocks on low-cost wireless devices.
+Implementing clock synchronization through wireless networks involves additional challenges, such as the possibility for collision of synchronization packets on the wireless medium, a higher drift rate of clocks on low-cost wireless devices.